Home ยป Recipes ยป Breakfast ยป Soft and Sweet Blueberry Buckle Recipe

 • Milk: Any type of milk will work, including non-dairy options or buttermilk.

-A slice of blueberry buckle topped with melting vanilla ice cream.
+A slice of blueberry buckle topped with melting vanilla ice cream sits on a plate with a spoon.

 Expert Tips